 NAD is an investigative unit of the advertising industry’s system of self-regulation.
 It is administered by the Council of Better Business Bureaus.

-CRN challenged express claims that included:
+NAD requested substantiation for express claims that included: